Do You Need Small Business Insurance in Colorado?

 General Liability Insurance.

-Small businesses in Colorado can choose liability coverage individually, which focuses on common damage claims—such as advertising misrepresentation or a customer wet floor slip-and-fall.
-This coverage may also be required for a commercial space lease.
+Small businesses in Colorado can choose liability coverage individually, which focuses on common third-party damage claims—such as advertising misrepresentation or a customer wet floor slip-and-fall.
+General liability insurance coverage may also be required for a commercial space lease.

 Professional Liability Insurance.